DongyuanZhou/MA684-Financial-Data-Analysis/README.md

 We could see that loans with lower grade seems have higher probability to be default.

 What's more, whether default or not with the same loan grade is different in each state and for various loan purpose.
-We are not sure if these factors is important so far, and we could include these factors as the group level in our model later to see the result.
+We are not sure if these factors are important so far, and we could include these factors as the group level in our model later to see the result.

 #### Model